Online Marketing - Differences between CPM, CPC, CPA and CPL

 It is the one that they usually use in Google for their search engine, where they usually pay for keywords.

-In the case of a web page it can be done mainly through banners in which we are paid for each click that the idem receives.
-This system alone (referred to banners) is, in my view, unsupportive for the website because it would only charge if the advertiser manages to attract the click, in addition you have to have a click management system to not depend on the systems of advertiser control.
-In the case of sponsored links it is somewhat different because the “bid” for the keywords is prior to the placement of the ad or link, and sometimes a flat rate plus an effective amount per click is paid, such as a mix of CPC CPM
+In the case of a web page it can be done mainly through banners in which we are paid for each click that the ad receives.
+This system alone (referred to banners) is, in my view, weak for the website because it would only charge if the advertiser manages to attract the click, and in addition you have to have a click management system so as not to depend entirely on the advertiser’s control systems.
+In the case of sponsored links it is somewhat different because the “bid” for the keywords is prior to the placement of the ad or link, and sometimes a flat rate plus an effective amount per click is paid, such as a mix of CPC and CPM.

 CPA and CPL - Cost per Activity or Action